 “Epidural substantially reduces pain and sensations in the lower half of the body, but doesn’t always provide 100% pain relief,” says Dr Anita.

-Is an epidural safe?
+Is an epidural injection safe?

-“When other forms of pain control no longer help, an epidural can provide relief from exhaustion and irritability.
+When other forms of pain control no longer help, an epidural can have advantages such as:

 “But like any medical intervention, it can also cause unwanted side effects.”

 What are the side effects of painless delivery?

 - You may be unable to walk around and be confined to your bed because of the numbing effect.